 The first attempt at cleaning a column is to simply flush the column in the inverted position for an extended period of time with mobile phase at high temperature.
 Do not connect the outlet end to the system, but allow the solution to flow through the appropriate tubing into a waste container.
-Set the column oven at 80 °C and pump mobile phase through the column for a minimum of 4 hours (or simply overnight).
+Set the column oven at 80 °C-90 °C (if the column oven does not go up to 80 °C use the maximum oven temperature) and pump mobile phase through the column for a minimum of 4 hours (or simply overnight).
 Use the standard flow rate if pressure is normal or adjust the flow rate down to keep within the maximum pressure recommendation.
 Return the column to the original flow direction and test conditions and check column performance.
 If the performance is not fully or partially restored, proceed to the Second Cleaning Procedure.